-Figure 26 shows the average daily number of aircraft that overflew each permanent noise monitor in each noise band in the three-month period February 2021 to April 2021 (blue bars) and the same quarter last year (orange bars).
+Figure 26 shows the average daily number of aircraft that overflew each permanent noise monitor in each noise band in the three-month period November 2021 to January 2022 (blue bars), the same quarter last year (orange bars), and the same quarter from 2019 prepandemic (grey bars).
+Note the Velodrome monitor was being replaced during this quarter in 2019, and so there is no 2019 data to compare for it.

-$L{\mbox{\scriptsize Amax}}$ is the maximum noise level experienced as an aircraft overflies a monitor.
+L{Amax} is the maximum noise level experienced as an aircraft overflies a monitor.

-The permanent noise monitors received 32-76 events above 70 L{Amax} during this three-month period.
-The same quarter last year (pre-COVID-19) saw 43-81 events.
+The permanent noise monitors received 29-58 events above 70 $L{\rm Amax}$ during this three-month period.
+The same quarter last year saw 46-87 events, and the same quarter in 2019 (pre-COVID) saw 98-168 events.